 The SSA uses a medical guide, known as the Blue Book, to determine whether or not a condition such as an aortic aneurysm is severe enough to warrant disability payments.

-The Blue Book lists specific criteria and symptoms that you must have to be approved, as well as medical evidence that the Social Security Administration (SSA) is seeking, such as clinical and laboratory tests.
+The Blue Book is the list of conditions that qualify for disability.
+The Blue Book also shows the medical evidence that the Social Security Administration (SSA) is seeking, such as clinical and laboratory tests.

 An aortic aneurysm is a cardiac disorder that is listed in section 4.10, aneurysm of aorta or major branches, of the Blue Book.
 An aneurysm can cause damage to other organs, such as the heart, kidney, or brain.
 If this occurs, your condition may also be evaluated under the relevant Blue Book sections.